Annual Salary, Salary Range, and Highest Paying States and Industries

 Another simple way to increase your salary as an Industrial-Organizational Psychologist is to move to a higher paying state.
 However moving to a higher paying state like CA doesn’t guarantee that you will make more because the expenses at CA might be much higher than where you are currently living at right now.

-According to BLS, the highest paid I/O Psychologists are in the states of CA, VA, NJ, MN and PA.
+According to BLS, the highest paid I/O Psychologists are in the states of CA, NJ, OH, PA and TX.